Companies Act 2008

 6. Audit requirement (s30)

 The Act requires public companies and state owned companies to have audited financial statements.
-The Regulations set out additional categories of companies that are required to have their annual financial statement audited, which is discussed below.
+Additionally, the Regulations set out additional categories of companies.
 Notwithstanding the provisions of the Act and the Regulations, the provisions of the Act related to mandatory audits will also apply to any company that voluntarily choose to have audited financial statements, and provides for this choice in the company’s Memorandum of Incorporation.

 7. Independent Review

-All companies that are not required (either in terms of the Act, or by Regulations) to have their financial statements audited, may opt to either have their annual financial statements audited voluntarily or to have them independently reviewed.
+All companies that are not required (either in terms of the Act, or by Regulations) to have their financial statements audited, may opt to have their annual financial statements audited voluntarily or independently.
 In terms of the draft Regulations, an independent review may be performed by an independent accounting professional (the person must be a member of a professional body that is a member of the International Federation of Accountants), and the following standards will apply to an independent review:

 - Independent compilation: For preceding year the company had less than R5m in assets and R20m turnover